 The historic forts in the UAE are the key to the region’s fascinating history and culture.
-These ancient structures tell the stories that help a curious traveller to understand the art, culture and architecture of a unique part of the world.
+These ancient structures tell stories that help a curious traveller to understand the art, culture, and architecture of a unique part of the world.

 They are also a wonderful way of remembering a turbulent past while celebrating a new age of peace and harmony.

 Disclosure: This post contains affiliate links, which means I may receive a small commission if you click a link and purchase something that I’ve recommended.
 It comes at no cost to you.
 Thank you for your support.